Master of Business Administration (MBA)

 - Focus on real-world management issues, enabling students to build a portfolio and apply theories learned in the classroom to their professional lives.

 - Experienced, nationally recognized faculty who are dedicated to teaching and research.

-- Impressive network of 30,000 business school alumni, many of whom have achieved leadership positions in Chicago and around the globe.
+- Impressive network of 30,000 business school alumni, many of whom have achieved leadership positions in Chicago, across the USA, and around the globe.